 Any event, which is determined to be catastrophic by the Secretary of the Treasury or his or her delegate.

-For more details on Disaster Relief Payments see Publication 547, Casualty, Disasters and Thefts, page 11.
+For more details on Disaster Relief Payments see Publication 547, Casualty, Disasters and Thefts, section Qualified disaster relief payments.

 Generally, which of the following is not a qualified disaster?